-Once the facility registry service requirements have been identified and prioritized, you need to provide a plan designed to meet the requirements.
-We recommend consideration of the following questions that can highlight gaps between what currently exists and what you want to achieve:
+Once the facility registry service requirements have been identified and prioritized, you need a plan to implement those requirements.
+We recommend using the following questions to assess gaps in the MFL, that is, gaps between what currently exists and what you want to achieve with a fully functional MFL:

 • Is new software needed to support the MFL?
-Consider whether existing solutions can be improved to meet most requirements, or whether a new software solution is needed.
-The MFL assessment5 will have helped identify whether software solutions exist to house facility lists, and to what extent they meet the needs of data consumers.
+Consider whether existing software solutions can be improved to meet most facility registry service requirements; if not, new software solutions will be needed.
+The MFL assessment5 will help in identifying what software

-3 See the Maintaining the MFL Module for more information on these processes.
+&lt;sup>3 See the Maintaining the MFL Module for more information on these processes.

-4 See the Sharing the MFL Module
+&lt;sup>4 See the Sharing the MFL Module

-5 See the MFL Assessment Module
+&lt;sup>5 See the MFL Assessment Module